civicrm/civicrm-ac/README.md

 Currently, polling is carried out via the command line, for example:

 ```
+app:poll # run all polls
-app:poll commits # poll for commits in github yesterday
+app:poll commits # poll for commits
-app:poll comments # poll for comments made on the website yesterday
+app:poll comments # poll for comments made on the website
-app:poll merges # poll for merges closed in github yesterday
+app:poll merges # poll for merges closed in github
-app:poll commits -d # delete yesterday's commits
+app:poll commits -d # delete commits
-app:poll commits -u # poll for yesterday's commits, updating any that have already been recorded
+app:poll commits -u # poll for commits, updating any that have already been recorded
 app:poll commits -f "2015-01-01" -t "2015-12-31" # poll for commits made in 2015
 ```

+The default poll timeframe is yesterday.

 ## Consuming tasks